Skip to Content

 Phase 1: Project Initiation & Visioning (Spring-Summer, 2025)

-• Public outreach and branding of the Community Plan update
+• Community outreach and branding

 Phase 2: Background Research & Working Reports (Summer–Autumn, 2025)